WellthCare

 Option 1: Add a Standalone Pharmacy Benefit Manager (PBM) to Your Existing Plan

-This is the most common method.
-You would contract with a PBM to administer your prescription drug benefit separately from your medical plan.
-The PBM negotiates discounts with drug manufacturers and manages a network of pharmacies.
-Here is what you need to do:
+This is the most common route.
+You contract with a PBM to handle your prescription drug benefit separately from your medical plan.
+The PBM negotiates discounts with drug manufacturers and manages a pharmacy network.
+The steps are straightforward:

 • Select a PBM.
 Major PBMs include Express Scripts, CVS Caremark, and OptumRx.
 Many regional and transparent PBMs also exist.

 • Amend your Summary Plan Description (SPD).
-Ensure your plan documents clearly define the new prescription drug benefit, covered medications, formulary tiers, and any cost-sharing (copays, deductibles).
+Make sure your plan documents spell out the new prescription drug benefit, covered medications, formulary tiers, and any cost-sharing (copays, deductibles).

 • Negotiate pricing.
-Be aware that traditional PBMs often use opaque “spread pricing” where they charge the employer more than they reimburse the pharmacy.
+Traditional PBMs often use opaque “spread pricing” where they charge the employer more than they reimburse the pharmacy.
 Ask for pass-through pricing or a fixed administrative fee.

 • Integrate with your medical plan.
-While some plans keep medical and pharmacy separate, integration can help coordinate benefits, especially for chronic conditions where medication adherence reduces hospital claims.
+Some employers keep medical and pharmacy separate, but integration helps coordinate benefits — especially for chronic conditions where medication adherence reduces hospital claims.

 Option 2: Switch to a Self-Funded Plan With Integrated Pharmacy

 If your organization is self-funded (you pay claims directly rather than buying insurance), you have more flexibility.
 You can add a pharmacy carve-out or an integrated medical-pharmacy plan.
-The key advantage is that you control the plan design and can eliminate the middleman markup.
+The big advantage: you control the plan design and cut out the middleman markup.

 Under a self-funded approach, you might choose a PBM like WellthCare Pharmacy™, which replaces the traditional PBM entirely.
 According to the WellthCare Ecosystem, this model reduces drug costs by 20-40% by eliminating spread pricing and aligning incentives.
 Instead of a profit-driven middleman, you get transparent, cost-plus pricing.
 The system also integrates with preventive health actions, so employees earn rewards at the WellthCare Store™ for taking their medications consistently.